-The other day I was on a private forum for lawyers.
+The other day I was in LawyerSmack.
 A new associate at a large law firm came in complaining of burnout.
 They weren’t whining or whimpering over their life.
 They just felt like they had fallen out of the saddle and were looking for advice on how to get back on.

 We’ve all been there.
 Any type of high pressure, high stakes job can take its toll on you if don’t let it.
 Remember this video of Dr. Anjali Ramkissoon from early 2016?

 Dr. Ramkissoon was a 4th year resident.
 In case you’re not familiar with American medical school, residency sucks.
 Incredibly long hours, high stress work.
 But they make mad cash!
 Nope, the average salary of a resident is $53,000.
 That’s to say, Dr. Ramkissoon has (had) a stressful life, all before the above video made her infamous.